-- One of the methods suggested to improve the predictive power of regional rainfall thresholds is to localise them.
-This can be done through regionalisation, by dividing the area into homogeneous regions and defining a different threshold for each of them (e.g. Peruccacci et al., 2012; Leonarduzzi et al., 2017; Peruccacci et al., 2017), or by normalisation, that is defining thresholds based on the ratio between the precipitation parameters and a local scaling value, considered to be representative of local rainfall characteristics.
-Typically, the property chosen is the Mean Annual Precipitation MAP (e.g. Dahal and Hasegawa, 2008; Aleotti, 2004; Guzzetti et al., 2007; Leonarduzzi et al., 2017; Peruccacci et al., 2017), the Rainy-Day Normal RND = $\frac{MAP}{r}$ - where n is the number of rainy days in a year (Guidicini and Iwasa, 1977; Wilson and Jayko, 1997; Guzzetti et al., 2007; Postance et al., 2018), or other precipitation characteristics (e.g. anomaly relative to 10 years return period rainfall in Marc et al., 2019).
+One of the methods suggested to improve the predictive power of regional rainfall thresholds is to localise them.
+This can be done through regionalisation, by dividing the area into homogeneous regions and defining a different threshold for each of them (e.g., Peruccacci et al., 2012; Leonarduzzi et al., 2017; Peruccacci et al., 2017), or by normalisation, that is defining thresholds based on the ratio between the precipitation parameters and a local scaling value, considered to be representative of local rainfall characteristics.
+Typically, the property chosen is the Mean Annual Precipitation MAP (e.g., Dahal and Hasegawa, 2008; Aleotti, 2004; Guzzetti et al., 2007; Leonarduzzi et al., 2017; Peruccacci et al., 2017), the Rainy-Day Normal RDN = $\frac{\text{MAP}}{n}$ where n

+- 160 is the number of rainy days in a year (e.g., Guidicini and Iwasa, 1977; Wilson and Jayko, 1997; Guzzetti et al., 2007; Postance et al., 2018), or other precipitation characteristics (e.g. anomaly relative to 10-yr return period rainfall in Marc et al., 2019).
 In this paper we test in addition to the well established MAP and RDN normalisations also quantiles of event properties and of daily/hourly rainfall as scaling parameters.
-Note that there are fundamental differences between scaling with MAP, RDN or rainfall quantiles, in that MAP ignores intermittency of rainfall, while RDN and quantiles are computed only from the rainy hours/days of the rainfall dataset.
+We consider both wet quantiles, which are computed only considering rainy days/hours, and absolute quantiles, which consider all days/hours.
+Note that there are fundamental differences between scaling - 165 with MAP and absolute quantiles or RDN, event properties quantiles, and wet quantiles, in that the former ignore intermittency of rainfall, while the latter are computed only from the rainy hours/days of the rainfall dataset.